Mount Pleasant Baptist Church and Cemetery

-Mount Pleasant Baptist Church and Cemetery a historic Baptist church and cemetery located in Gainesville, Prince William County, Virginia along U.S. Route 29.
+Mount Pleasant Baptist Church and Cemetery is a historic Baptist church and cemetery located in Gainesville, Prince William County, Virginia along U.S. Route 29.
 It is located on the site of a former community of black slaves emancipated after the American Civil War historically known as The Settlement and hosts a congregation tracing back to the 1870s.
-Built in 1928, the current building replaces three other church buildings that had existed in the community.
+Built in 1929, the current building replaces three other church buildings that had existed in the community.
+Since 2010, the congregation has been led by George Carlisle.

 In 2012, Mount Pleasant Baptist Church would be subject to an arson attack, which left significant damage in latter additions to the building.
 The perpetrator of the attack, white nationalist hate group Wolves of Vinland member Maurice Thomson Michaely, would plea guilty to charges related to the attack and served two and a half years in jail and was ordered to pay restitution.
-The church has been closed to churchgoers and under repair since.
+The church has been closed and under repair since, with the nearby Northern Virginia Baptist Center temporarily hosting the congregation.

 The site of the church and cemetery was added to the Virginia Landmarks Register in 2020 and the National Register of Historic Places in 2021.

 History

 Establishment and early church buildings

 Following the American Civil War (1861–1865), in the 1870s, emancipated black slaves would purchase land near Gainesville from a bankrupt farmer and form a community known as "The Settlement".
-The Mount Pleasant Baptist Church would be established on the land in 1877, and then relocated into a new church building built from logs at a different location within the community in 1882.
-A new church at this location was built in 1889 after the 1882 log church was destroyed by a fire, presumably caused by an arson attack.
-The church building would once again be replaced in 1928 by the building that currently stands.
+The first church in The Settlement, originally known as Beulah Church, would be established in 1877.
+In 1882, a new church building constructed of logs would be built on three acres of land purchased for $10 along Old Carolina Road.
+Another new church at this location was built in 1889 after the previous log structure was destroyed by a fire, presumably caused by an arson attack.
+The church would be subject to another fire in 1928, finally being replaced by the building that currently stands, constructed in 1929.
 Throughout the 20th century, the church building had several additions to the rear side of the building.